I-1-2-46.Administrative Review of the Amount of the Fee Under the Fee Agreement Process — Procedures

 2. Issues with Calculation of Fees

-If the party requesting review has objected to the calculation of the fee under the agreement or the amount of the past-due benefits or there is an apparent error in the calculation shown in the notice of the fee amount, ask the processing center (PC) or the field office (FO) for the following information:
+If the party requesting review has objected to the calculation of the fee under the agreement or the amount of the past-due benefits or there is an apparent error in the calculation shown in the notice of the fee amount, the reviewing official must request the processing center (PC) or the field office (FO) for the following information:

 • An explanation of proration of withheld past-due benefits, if there are one or more auxiliary beneficiaries living in a household separate from the claimant;

-• Supplemental Security Income Display (SSID), with the complete computation history, or the manually completed computation form in a title XVI claim;
+• Supplemental Security Income Display (SSID), with the complete computation history, or the manually completed computation form in a Title XVI claim; and

 • A brief narrative explanation if an unusual situation is involved or the reviewing official anticipates difficulty following the computation.